Elvis (2022 film): EPiC: Elvis Presley in Concert

 During production of Elvis, Luhrmann sought out unseen footage from Elvis: That's the Way It Is and Elvis on Tour with the intent of using it in the film.
 Sixty-eight boxes of both 35mm and 8mm footage were found in the Warner Bros. film archives deep within salt mines in Kansas, including outtakes from both films, plus the "gold lamé jacket" performance from Hawaii in 1957 and unheard interviews.
 It was decided that there was enough for an entirely separate film, and the footage was then restored over a two-year period.
-This forms the basis of EPiC: Elvis Presley in Concert, a new documentary which will be structured around audio of Presley telling his life story.
-It will premiere at the Toronto International Film Festival in September 2025.
+This formed the basis of EPiC: Elvis Presley in Concert, a new documentary which is structured around audio of Presley telling his life story.
+It premiered at the Toronto International Film Festival in September 2025.

 Reception

 Box office

 Elvis grossed $151 million in the United States and Canada, and $137.6 million in other territories, for a worldwide total of $288.7 million.

 In the United States and Canada, Elvis was released alongside The Black Phone, and was projected to gross $25–30 million from 3,906 theaters in its opening weekend.
 It made $12.7 million on its first day, including $3.5 million from Thursday night previews.
 It went on to debut to $31.2 million, beating out holdover Top Gun: Maverick for first place atop the box office.
 According to PostTrak, 31% of the opening weekend audiences was over the age of 55, with 48% being over 45, while women over 25 (the most hesitant to return to theaters amid the pandemic) made up 45%.
 The main reasons given for seeing the film were the subject matter (49%) and Hanks (25%).
 In its second weekend the film made $18.5 million (a drop of 40.9%), and $22.7 million over the four-day Independence Day weekend, finishing third behind Top Gun: Maverick and Minions: The Rise of Gru.

 In its third weekend the film made $11.2 million, finishing in fourth behind Top Gun: Maverick, Minions The Rise of Gru and Thor: Love and Thunder.

 Outside the US and Canada, the film made $20 million from 50 markets in its first international weekend.
 In its second weekend, the film passed the $100 million worldwide threshold after adding $15.7 million (a drop of 28%) to its total.
 In its third weekend, it performed well against newcomer Thor: Love and Thunder internationally, grossing $8.7 million (a drop of 44%).
 It crossed the $200 million worldwide mark in its fifth weekend.
-As of August 24, 2022, the film's largest markets include the UK ($29.47 million), Australia ($22.5 million), France ($8.3 million), Mexico ($7.4 million), Japan ($5.2 million), and Germany ($6.01 million).
+As of 24 August 2022, the film's largest markets include the UK ($29.47 million), Australia ($22.5 million), France ($8.3 million), Mexico ($7.4 million), Japan ($5.2 million), and Germany ($6.01 million).